Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Services Offered by Sandhill Investment Management

-In addition, the firm’s advisors can build balanced portfolios utilizing the stocks and bonds found in the firm’s proprietary portfolios.
+When it comes to investment management, the firm’s advisors can build balanced portfolios utilizing the stocks and bonds found in the firm’s proprietary portfolios.
 Sandhill Investment Management’s advisors tailor the asset allocation of a balanced portfolio to the client’s risk tolerance.
+Additionally, the firm manages non-discretionary accounts for clients who retain authority over individual transactions.

 Sandhill Investment Management Investment Philosophy